Program TypeProject Assistance

 - Be based in British Columbia and conduct ongoing public programming activity in B.C.

-- Compensate artists and arts and cultural professionals at industry standards and adhere to international intellectual property rights standards and cultural ownership protocols.
+- Compensate arts and cultural practitioners fairly in keeping with community contexts and industry standards within the field of practice, including adhering to international intellectual property rights standards and cultural ownership protocols.

-- Not currently receive operating assistance from the BC Arts Council.
+- Not currently receive Operating Assistance from the BC Arts Council.

 How to Apply